ghui9087/copyofproject5/README.md

 This is place for planning
 </h2>
 <p>
-So I am thinking that we can have struck like this
+So I am thinking that we can have structure like this
 </p><p><h3>
 University class:
 </h3><li>